teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 index groups could be fixed; that might be best at first. we could reserve new methods for allocating new ones.

+xxxx each index group gets a set of tags: must have all tags to be in the group.
+Additionally has set of weight/tag-set pairs: if you have all tags in that set, you get multiplied by the weight.  allow multiple possible source probabilities.

+xxx oh hey that might work!

 ## Bandwidth analysis